Major in Classics

 Students interested in majoring or minoring in Religious Studies can find more information here.
 Double majors in Classics and Religious Studies can double-count up to 15 units (15 credit hours) in shared coursework.

-*NOTE: Beginning in Summer 2019, the emphases in Greek and Latin are being phased out, and the new emphasis in Classical Languages is available.
-Students who entered the univeristy before Summer 2019 may choose from the legacy emphases below as well as the emphases in Classical Civilization or Classical Languages, while students who entered the university during Summer 2019 or after may only choose from the emphases above in Classical Civilization or Classical Languages.
+*Note: Beginning in Summer 2019, the emphases in Greek and Latin are being phased out, and the new emphasis in Classical Languages is available.
+Students who entered the university before Summer 2019 may choose from the legacy emphases below as well as the emphases in Classical Civilization or Classical Languages, while students who entered the University during Summer 2019 or after may only choose from the emphases above in Classical Civilization or Classical Languages.

 Latin is a foreign language major, with focus on developing the skill to read Latin fluently.
 Latin majors gain facility in reading a number of Latin authors in their original language, and build a broad base of familiarity with ancient literature and culture.

-The minor in Classical Civilization is primarily an area studies minor complemented by optional language study in ancient or modern Greek or Latin.
+The minor in Classics is primarily an area studies minor complemented by optional language study in ancient or modern Greek or Latin.
 Students develop critical thinking skills and work toward a broad understanding of the Greek and Roman world in their ancient Mediterranean contexts.
 Specific requirements can be found here.

 Ancient Greek is a foreign language minor focusing on helping students achieve intermediate reading proficiency.
-Students have the pleasure of learning about Ancient Greek cutlure and literature by reading selections of works composed in Ancient Greek.
+Students have the pleasure of learning about Ancient Greek culture and literature by reading selections of works composed in Ancient Greek.
 Specific requirements can be found here.